kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 #### Story 3: Troubleshooting Configuration

-An operator creates a PDB with `budgetScope: Workload` but forgets to label their pods with the workload reference.
+An operator creates a PDB with `budgetScope: PodGroup` but forgets to set the schedulingGroup on their pods.
 When they run `kubectl get pdb`, they see:

 ```yaml
 status: